NATIONAL TOUR

 We’re putting this issue in the spotlight.
 From coffee mornings in workplaces, to lessons with our pupils, conversations at the school gates to inviting our MPs to lunch.

-Some schools will even get a visit from the Free School Meals for All National Tour van!
+Some cities and towns will even get a visit from the Free School Meals for All National Tour van!

 Why now?